codemicro/bar/README.md

 cd bar
 // Will install cdmbar to ~/.local/bin - to use it with i3, we need to put it on PATH make clean install

 // You can customise the install directory using `make install_dir=/usr/local/bin clean install`
+// You can build without VCS stamping using `make go_args="-buildvcs=false" clean install`
 ```

 ### Using with i3wm